Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Bugs

-- Safari on Mac - search field is not displayed correctly
 - Firefox on Windows - search field is not displayed correctly
+- Safari and Firefox - blur doesn't work on cover images